Communities

 It doesn't really change anything about your answer, since strong and weak only affects the stem and not the ending as far as I understand, I just wanted to point it out.

-Jirka Hanika‭ wrote about 1 year ago · edited about 1 year ago
+Jirka Hanika‭ wrote almost 2 years ago · edited almost 2 years ago

 Weak verbs have the additional dental consonant in their past forms (which is sometimes presupposed to have originated in a cognate of the auxiliary verb "to do").
 That dental consonant is usually analyzed as part of their ending, not of the stem, following a dogmatic assumption that German is a pure inflected language.
 (It's somewhat arbitrary to say that strong verbs indicate the past tense in their stem while the weak verbs indicate the past tense in their ending.)
 Terminology aside: weak verbs such as from your example verb made it easier for me to discern the overall chronology, because it stands to common sense that Germanic developments must be younger than Indo-European ones.
 But the conclusion/theory applies to strong verbs equally, I believe, as you say.

-Moshi‭ wrote about 1 year ago
+Moshi‭ wrote almost 2 years ago

 Ah, I was using "stem" somewhat loosely here, as in simply what the inflectional suffix attaches to.
 You're right though, that the dental past tense could be considered not to be a part of the stem.

-Jirka Hanika‭ wrote about 1 year ago
+Jirka Hanika‭ wrote almost 2 years ago

 The very term "the inflectional suffix" (and especially it's synonym "ending") presupposes that the language is purely fusional - that all grammatical categories are expressed through a single ending located at the very end of the word which cannot be decomposed into morphemes for the individual categories.
 German certainly isn't an agglutinative language as a whole, but the way it forms Präteritum is agglutinative for weak verbs and introflective for strong verbs.
 I got initially focused on weak verbs partly because of the challenge to distinguish between the "past tense dental consonant" and "third person dental consonant" and partly because the fusion process of two grammatical suffixes is much easier when the two grammatical morphemes are adjacent.